edgio-docs/edgio-docs/src/guides/v7/edge_functions.md

     edge_function: './edge-functions/index.js',
   })
   .match('/api/*', {
-    edge_function: './edge-functions/api.js',
+    edge_function: './edge-functions/api.ts',
   });
 ```

 Each edge function is stored in a separate file and assigned to a specific route in your `routes.js` file.
+Edge functions support both JavaScript and TypeScript files.

 An edge function file must export the following entry point: